This article provides information and best practices to stay protected against ransomware.

 How Sophos Home protects against ransomware?

-The Sophos Home has a CryptoGuard component which is responsible for detecting and blocking any file encryption behavior on each protected systems, and rollback of any encrypted files.
+Sophos Home includes a CryptoGuard component that is responsible for detecting and blocking any file encryption behavior on protected systems and rollback of any encrypted files.
 Depending on the type of encryption technique, CryptoGuard can stop the ransomware before it encrypts the files.
 If the ransomware is stopped right after the files are encrypted, a rollback is no longer available.

-To perform its file recovery capability, CryptoGuard requires 3GB of available hard drive space.
+IMPORTANT NOTE: To be able to recover files, CryptoGuard requires 3GB of available hard drive space.